FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Normal Flow:**
   1. When in a conference workspace, the attendee should go to the see top 20 page.

-  2. A list with the top 20 profile that match the most with the attendee will appear.
+  2. A list with the top 20 profiles that match the most with the attendee will appear.

-  3. The attendee is able to see each one of those profiles and like the them.
+  3. The attendee is able to see each one of those profiles and like them.

 - **Alternative Flows and Exceptions:**